 Fureai no Sato

 Fureai no Sato was one of the most surprising discoveries of my trip.
-Referred to by an area tourism specialist, it turned out to be a perfect first nights stop for my trip to set the tone of the whole journey.
+Recommended by a Shikoku tourism expert, it turned out to be a perfect first nights stop for my trip to set the tone of the whole journey.
 Converted form an old school building, the building is very well equipped and very large single rooms cost 4000 Yen/night.
 You can also get a dinner, breakfast or even a bento lunch for your walk the next day if you pay a little extra and let them know when making the booking.
 They also offer free pick up and drop off service from the nearby Michi no Eki.
 Overall, a wonderful place to get a good nights sleep before the steep but beautiful hike to Temple 20 – Kakurin-ji the next day.

 Kurashi no Nekko

 I could not find this facility if it was not for the help of Kenji-san of Shimanto Riverside Hideaway.
 Kurashi no Nekko is located in wonderful Susaki town and has a very reasonable pricing policy to also accommodate the solo travelers.
 I had the whole traditional Japanese style house to myself for 4000Yen/night.
 They were also incredibly responsive during the booking process.
 The house is very large and unsurprisingly very well kept.
 It is also located in the center of town within walking distance of many eateries and one of the most un-industrial looking fisherman’s wharf along the coast.
 I really enjoyed my two nights stay in Shikoku town at wonderful Kurashi no Nekko.
 Staying at the same place for two nights also allowed me to cover both Soemimizu and Osaka trails on the way to Temple 37 – Iwamoto.